Platform Signatures

 W 6 Windows? (same as NX)

-Any other character will yield the Platform Code 0xFFFFFFFF and is treated as Invalid.
+Any other character will yield the Platform Code 0xFFFFFFFF and is treated as invalid by their engine.

 Implementation

-Platform signatures are read and validated using the following functions in LXP_CODE_BIN:
+Platform signatures are read and validated using the following functions:

 uint64_t __thiscall LXP_CODE_BIN::GetPlatform(LXP_CODE_BIN *this);